Trevordiex/simple_shell1/README.md

-A simple shell project written by Dollars Dollars and Leonard Eze using C programming language
+A simple shell project written in C programming language by Leonard Eze and Dollars Dollars